 Paramedic Certification and Certificate Program Information

-This type of program typically comprises traditional classroom instruction, laboratory practice and clinical experience.
-Traditional classroom instruction may cover:
+This type of program typically includes traditional classroom instruction, laboratory practice and clinical experience components.
+Coursework may cover:

 - Human anatomy

 - Managing medical emergencies

 - Trauma emergencies

 - Special needs patients

 - Advanced life support